huacnlee/autocorrect/README.md

 > Since: 2.2.0

-When you wants to config some special words or texts to ignore on format or lint.
+When you want to config some special words or texts to ignore on format or lint.

 The `textRules` config may help you.

-For example we wants:
+For example, we want:

-- `Hello世界` - To just give warning.
+- `Hello世界` - To just give a warning.
 - `Hi你好` - To ignore.

 Use can config: